TubTub62/dis_group/README.md

 This project uses data from https://steamdb.info/ to display stats about games.
 In particular showing the prices and dates from release and now.

+## Regex

+The use of regular expression for game filtration can be found in the following file:

+dis_group/steam_prices/steamStats/Statistics/routes.py

+## SQL

+Many sql commands as insert, delete and select are used.
+The functions which streamlined the process can be found here:

+dis_group/steam_prices/steamStats/sql.py

+The actual usage can be seen here:

+dis_group/steam_prices/steamStats/Statistics/routes.py

+Additionally some helping scripts also use the functionality.

 ## E/R Diagram

 ![E/R Diagram](schema.png)